Limited-Trust in Social Network Games: Game Model

 \begin{corollary} Given a 2-player limited-trust Stackelberg game between a leader $i$ and a follower $j$, $u_i(\theta_{ij})$ decreases monotonically as $\delta_i$ increases. \end{corollary}

 \begin{corollary} Given a 2-player limited-trust Stackelberg game between a leader $i$ and a follower $j$, net utility increases monotonically as $\delta_i$ increases. \end{corollary}

-While Lemma \ref{thm_monotonic_follower} shows that for any fixed game the follower can only benefit if the $\delta$ of the leader increases, the same is not always true for the leader if the $\delta$ of the follower increases.
+While Lemma \ref{thm_monotonic_follower} shows that for any fixed game the follower $j$ can only benefit if $\delta_i$ of the leader $i$ increases, the same is not true for $i$ if $\delta_j$ increases.
 However, \cite{murray2021} provides strong empirical evidence that in games randomly generated from several types of distributions, the utility of the leader has a strong positive correlation to the $\delta$ of the follower.
 With that in mind, we make the assumption that given two players $l$ and $j$ such that $\mathcal{A}_{il} = \mathcal{A}_{ij}$, player $i$ sends an invitation to whichever of the two has a higher $\delta$, and is indifferent between them if $\delta_j=\delta_l$.

 \begin{corollary} Given a network $G$ in which all games between any two players have nonnegative expected utilities and are independent, $v_i(\theta)$ is monotonically decreasing with $\delta_i$. \end{corollary} \begin{proof} Given all games have nonnegative expected utility for $i$ and a game between players $i$ and $j$ is independent of the utility in a later game between $i$ and $l$ or $j$ and $h$, all players accept any games they are invited to.
 Therefore, by Lemma \ref{thm_monotinic_leader} every term in the sum $v_i(\theta) =\sum_{j\in K_i^1}{u_i(\theta_{ij})}$ decreases monotonically with $\delta_i$ and so $v_i(\theta)$ decreases monotonically with $\delta_i$. \end{proof}